-Although the exact cause isn't known, doctors do know that multiple myeloma begins with one abnormal plasma cell in your bone marrow — the soft, blood-producing tissue that fills in the center of most of your bones.
-This abnormal cell then starts to multiply.
+Doctors know that myeloma begins with one abnormal plasma cell in your bone marrow — the soft, blood-producing tissue that fills in the center of most of your bones.
+The abnormal cell multiplies rapidly.

-Because abnormal cancerous cells don't mature and then die as normal cells do, they accumulate, eventually overwhelming the production of healthy cells.
-In healthy bone marrow, less than 5 percent of the cells are plasma cells.
-But in people with multiple myeloma, more than 10 percent of the cells may be plasma cells.
+Because cancer cells don't mature and then die as normal cells do, they accumulate, eventually overwhelming the production of healthy cells.
+In the bone marrow, myeloma cells crowd out healthy white blood cells and red blood cells, leading to fatigue and an inability to fight infections.

 A connection with MGUS